Longwater1234/WedemyServer/README.md

 (Backend repo).
 Clone of Udemy, an e-learning platform, built using Springboot + Vue 3 + Typescript.
 With creditCard and PayPal checkout (both powered by **Braintree Payments**).
 Uses Spring Security, Spring Session Redis for auth _instead of_ stateless JWT Tokens.
 CSRF protection is enabled.
-Maximum 2 _concurrent_ login sessions per user.
 You can easily customize these settings in [SecurityConfig](src/main/java/com/davistiba/wedemyserver/config/SecurityConfig.java).
 By default, the app runs on port 9000.

+### Disclaimer ⚠

+> Wedemy is an open-source project developed for learning purposes only.
+It is NOT associated with or endorsed
+> by Udemy, Inc. Any resemblance to Udemy or its services is purely inspirational.
+Please note that Wedemy does not
+> offer any certifications or guarantees similar to those provided by Udemy Inc.

 ## Frontend & Live Demo

 Click to view [Frontend Repo](https://github.com/Longwater1234/WedemyClient) and demo built using Vue 3 and Typescript.
+However, you can still use any frontend-stack with this project.
+See the API Doc for this project on the Wiki page.

 ## Requirements